 Contact the Associate Director, who would be happy to meet with you to discuss your research interests and brainstorm ideas.

 Visit the Frequently Asked Questions to get answers to several frequently asked questions.

-If you are considering a year out of research, Helene Weinberg (Registrar) is a great resource to discuss planning electives, sub-Is, etc. in advance.
+If you are considering a year out of research, the Registrar is a great resource to discuss planning electives, sub-Is, etc. in advance.

 RESEARCH OPPS FOR FIRST YEARS INFO SESSION